+05.11 Describe the multiple steps required between initial notification of death and removal of the deceased when the bereaved are not present at the time of death, regardless of the place or manner of death - including, but not limited to, the funeral director's determination of the need for a personal conference and/or counseling of the bereaved prior to the funeral arrangement conference.
 05.12 Identify the items of clothing ordinarily required for the deceased.
 05.13 Describe the proper techniques and equipment employed in the dignified removal of remains under diverse conditions.
 05.14 Identify the reasons which require a discussion involving the family, the officiating clergyman, and the funeral director regarding visitation hours, time of funeral, and other aspects of the service.
 05.15 Identify the purpose of the Burial-Transit Permit.
 05.16 Write obituary and death notices.
 05.17 Identify the purpose and content of pre-selection counseling.
 05.18 Identify the participants functioning in funeral service and explain their duties.
 05.19 Describe considerations involved in the dignified movement of casketed remains.
 05.20 State considerations for determining the order of the funeral procession.
 05.21 Coordinate a variety of committal rites when these are a part of a funeral.
 05.22 Identify the psychological and sociological value of the funeral arrangement conference.
 05.23 Identify methods of dealing with inter-personal conflicts among family members.
 05.24 Discuss dismissal procedures for leaving the grave site.
 05.25 Explain the problems involved in harmonizing the colors of caskets in the funeral setting.
 05.26 Describe the various types of floral arrangements and the considerations involved in their placement.
 05.27 Identify requirement/procedure pertaining to cremation, calcination and burial at sea.

-06.0 Identify and comply with the laws pertaining to funeral service practice and public health. - The student will be able to:
+06.0 Identify y and comply with the laws pertaining to funeral service practice and public health. - The student will be able to: 06.01 Identify legally:06.01.01The basis of a funeral director's liability for the negligence of a volunteer driver in a funeral procession.06.01.02The legal duty of a funeral director regarding permits required by law.06.01.03The duty of the funeral director for compliance with the Federal Trade Commission Funeral Rules.06.01.04The duty of the funeral director for compliance with the Magnuson-Moss Warranty Act (1975).06.01.05The duty of the funeral director for compliance with the provisions of Federal Wage and Hour Laws.

-06.01 Identify legally:

-06.01.01 The basis of a funeral director's liability for the negligence of a volunteer driver in a funeral procession.

-06.01.02 The legal duty of a funeral director regarding permits required by law.

-06.01.03 The duty of the funeral director for compliance with the Federal Trade Commission Funeral Rules.

-06.01.04 The duty of the funeral director for compliance with the Magnuson-Moss Warranty Act (1975).

-06.01.05 The duty of the funeral director for compliance with the provisions of Federal Wage and Hour Laws.